Pontiac G8: G8 GXP

 A G8 GXP version was shown at the New York International Auto Show in March 2008 with a 6.2-liter 402 hp LS3 V8 and a six-speed manual transmission.
 The production version of the GXP was more powerful with its LS3 V8 producing 415 hp and 415 lb·ft of torque.
 The six-speed automatic was standard while a six-speed Tremec TR-6060 manual transmission was available.
 The GXP reached 60 mph from a standstill in 4.5 seconds, a quarter-mile time of 13.0 seconds at 109.6 mph, and 0.90g (8.8 m/s^{2}) of lateral acceleration on a skidpad.

 The GXP has an upgraded, Nürburgring-tuned FE3 suspension package, as well as larger, ventilated Brembo disc brakes.
 It also features a unique front bumper cover and a rear (non-functional) diffuser to differentiate it from the standard Sedan and GT models.

 Total sales of the Pontiac G8 GXP were 1,829 units.
 Only a limited production of G8 GXP were available in Canada.
 10 units were shipped to Canada, however, only 4 were sold to customers.
 The remaining 6 were disposed of through GM's internal system.

 In 2014, General Motors released the Chevrolet SS, which was in essence the next generation of the G8 GXP.
 It was based on the new VF chassis Holden Commodore, the successor to the VE chassis Commodore on which the G8 was based.
 Both the G8 GXP and the SS shared the same LS3 V8 engine, with the new SS sporting the engine with minor improvements.
 Horsepower for both remained 415, with 415 lb. ft. of torque.

 Holden VE Commodore versions (2009)

-Following the cancellation of Pontiac brand, it was reported that Holden planned to sell 1,500 limited edition version of the Commodore SS V fitted with the Pontiac G8 front-end fascia and other trimmings.
+Following the cancellation of Pontiac brand, it was reported that Holden planned to sell 1,500 limited-edition version of the Commodore SS V fitted with the Pontiac G8 front-end fascia and other trimmings.
 Unlike the G8, which was offered only as a sedan, Holden would be offering utility, sedan and wagon body variants of the G8.
 They would be sold in Australia in November and December, with production beginning on 2 November.

 Production versions were sold as VE Commodore SS V-Series Special Edition (Sedan, Sportwagon) and as the Ute SS V-Series Special Edition, with the choice of manual or 6-speed automatic transmissions.
-SS V-Series Special Edition was unveiled in 2009 Deni Ute Muster.
+SS V-Series Special Edition was unveiled at the 2009 Deniliquin Ute Muster.
 Production version for SS V-Series Special Edition went on sale in 2009–11.